Tokyo 2020: IOC adds 'Together' to official Olympics motto | DW | 20.07.2021

 "In order to arrive at this day today, we had to give confidence.
 We had to show a way out of this crisis.
 We had to provide stability.
 We had to build trust.
 We had to give hope," Bach said.

-With the Tokyo Olympics just three days from opening, 67 cases of COVID-19 have been confirmed in the Olympic village, including among athletes.
+With the Tokyo Olympics just three days from opening, scores of cases of COVID-19 have been confirmed in the Olympic village, including among athletes.

 Nonetheless, Bach said the athletes are set "to shine and inspire the world."